 Transferring to a Master’s Program With a Bachelor’s Degree

-The projected 11% growth for construction managers, according to the BLS, will increasingly include jobs where firms are looking for individuals with specialized education and who can help immediately with complex projects.
-In 2017, more than 100 colleges and universities offered an accredited bachelor’s degree in a construction-related major.
+The projected 5% growth for construction managers, according to the BLS, will increasingly include jobs where firms are looking for individuals with specialized education and who can help immediately with complex projects.
+There are more than 100 colleges and universities that offer an accredited bachelor’s degree in a construction-related major.
 While there are fewer institutions that offer a master’s in construction management today, look for this number to grow over the next decade as well.

 Given this, a student with an online construction management degree should look at pursuing a master’s in construction management online.
 While it typically takes an additional two years of schooling, the career benefits may well be worth it.
 Many firms look for relevant experience, and in a master’s program, one can choose to focus on an area of emphasis, like real estate development or sustainability, which would stand out to a hiring company.
-The median salary for construction managers in May 2017 was $91,370.
+The median salary for construction managers is $101,480.

 Accreditation for Bachelor’s and Master’s Programs

 Those looking at online construction management degrees and schools should always check for accreditation.
 Accreditation provides prospective students with the assurance that a school or program meets or exceeds established standards of quality.
 Independent agencies, some recognized by ED and some not, grant accreditation following a voluntary evaluation by the school or department.

 There are two types of institutional accreditation: national and regional.
 Six recognized accreditors (MSCHE, NEASC, HLC, NCCU, SACS, and WASC) grant regional accreditation across the nation and for several American territories.
 National accreditors, which are not all recognized by ED, typically evaluate for-profit and technical or vocational schools.

 To qualify for federal financial aid and in many instances, to transfer course credit, you must attend a regionally accredited school or enroll in a recognized program.